-Hand infections are often the result of a scratch, bug bite or other kind of wound that goes untreated.
-At Plastic Surgery Associates of Lafayette, our physicians treat patients in Lafayette, LA, dealing with hand infections in order to prevent further damage.
+Hand infections are often the result of a scratch, bug bite orother kind of wound that goes untreated.
+Darrell L. Henderson, MD treats patients in Lafayette, LA, dealing with hand infections in order to prevent further damage.

 Just like any part of your body, your hands are susceptible to developing infections.
 The infection may occur on the fingertips, nail beds, palm, back of the hand, wrist, fingers, joints bones, and soft tissue.
 Hand infections may be caused by bite wounds, puncture wounds, viral infections, or bacterial infections.
 As with any type of infection, hand infections can develop into more serious conditions quickly.
-For this reason, Plastic Surgery Associates of Lafayette recommends that you seek prompt medical treatment if you believe you have a hand infection.
+For this reason, Darrell L. Henderson, MD recommends that you seek prompt medical treatment if you believe you have a hand infection.

 How Do I Know If I Have a Hand Infection?

 Left untreated, some infections cause damage to the structures of the hand.
 In some cases, the secondary effects occur after the initial infection is treated.
 Early diagnosis and treatment of your hand infection is critical for positive health outcomes.

 Understanding the signs of infection helps you know when medical attention is necessary.
 Signs of hand infections include the following:

 - Changes in appearance, such as enlarged areas

 Treatment for your hand infection depends on the type and location of the infection.
 Some of the more common hand infections that require treatment are the following.

 Paronychia is an infection of the cuticle area of the fingernail.
 Initial treatment options are antibiotics and soaking the affected area.
 The area may also be drained.
 In more advanced cases, surgery may be required to excise, or cut out, the affected area.